PawseySC/singularity-containers/_episodes/32-writable-overlay-trinity-conda.md

 The newly created directories and files persist in the overlay and can be accessed again in future container runs whenever `my_overlay.ext3` is mounted.
 Data files may also be accessed with other compatible container images, although software stored in an overlay may depend on the original container image.

+> ## Choose the overlay size carefully
+>
+> Singularity overlays have a fixed size that must be chosen at creation time.
+If you do not reserve enough space, an installation or run can fail partway through, and you will need to create a larger overlay and start again.
+When in doubt, err on the generous side.
+>
+> An EXT3 filesystem also fixes its **inode count** at creation, derived from the size you requested.
+A workload that creates enormous numbers of very small files can therefore exhaust inodes while free space remains.
+This is reported, unhelpfully, as `No space left on device`.
+If you ever hit that error with space apparently free, check inode usage rather than block usage:
+>
+> ```bash
+> # Check inode usage inside the overlay
+> $ singularity exec --overlay "my_overlay.ext3:rw" "$UBUNTU_IMAGE" df -i /
+>
+> # Check space usage inside the overlay
+> $ singularity exec --overlay "my_overlay.ext3:rw" "$UBUNTU_IMAGE" df -h /
+> ```
+> {: .source}
+>
+> An alternative approach for storing large collections of small files is to package them into a SquashFS file (see Pawsey's documentation page: ["How to use SquashFS to avoid file quota issues"](https://pawsey.atlassian.net/wiki/spaces/US/pages/51927678/How+to+use+SquashFS+to+avoid+file+quota+issues)).
+Unlike overlays, SquashFS files do not require preallocating storage space.
+As SquashFS is a filesystem packaging technology rather than a container technology, it is outside the scope of this lesson.
+{: .callout}

 ### Run a Trinity genome assembly from inside the container